Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Introduction

 Based on the relation among the time scales $z_{\rm osc}$ and $z_{\rm eq}$, which is controlled by the Yukawa couplings of the sterile neutrinos and their Majorana masses, we can distinguish between two regimes: \begin{itemize} \item In the \emph{oscillatory} regime oscillations occur much earlier than the equilibration ($z_{\rm osc}\ll z_{\rm eq}$) such that the charges $\Delta_a$ are mainly generated at early times during the first few oscillations.
 This requires weak damping rates and hence small Yukawa couplings in order to prevent the charges from being washed out too early.
 In turn, this setup allows for a perturbative analysis in the Yukawa couplings. \item In the \emph{overdamped} regime the equilibration of at least one heavy neutrino happens before any full oscillation among the heavy neutrinos can be completed ($z_{\rm osc}\gg z_{\rm eq}$).
 This requires either some degree of mass degeneracy amongst the $M_i$ because the mass differences govern the oscillation time or anomalously large Yukawa couplings $Y$.
 Yet, for a successful generation of the BAU, we must have at least one sterile neutrino that does not fully equilibrate.
-This setup allows for an analytic approximation in terms of quasi-static solutions that are driven by the slow approach of one of the sterile flavour eigenstates toward equilibrium. \end{itemize} Within this work, we illustrate our analytic and numerical results through two parametric example points that are specified in Table~\ref{tab:params}.
+This setup allows for an analytic approximation in terms of quasi-static solutions that are driven by the slow approach of one of the sterile flavour eigenstates toward equilibrium. \end{itemize} A simple power counting argument suggests that the flavoured asymmetries $L_a$ are of order $\mathcal{O}[Y^4]$, cf.\ Eq.~(\ref{sol:act_av}), while the total $L$ (and hence $B$) is of order $\mathcal{O}[Y^6]$.
+This counting is however, valid only for times $z\ll (\mathcal{O}[Y^2] T)^{-1}$, and cannot be used in the overdamped regime defined below (see {\it e.g.} Eq.~\ref{BAU:maxflvasymm}), or to describe the late time washout.

 We shall introduce two theoretical benchmark scenarios that roughly correspond to the two regimes.
 The {\it naive seesaw} corresponds to a situation in which the Yukawa couplings are of the order